ITfoxtec/FoxIDs/docs/token-exchange.md

 There is a resource in the track but the external defined SAML 2.0 application is NOT allowed to call the resource directly.
 First an SAML 2.0 up-party is configured to trust the Identity Provider (IdP) and the SP issuer is configured to match the external SAML 2.0 applications audience.
-The flowing external trust example is a trust to a FoxIDs SAML 2.0 application registration.
+The flowing external trust example is a trust to a Foxids SAML 2.0 application registration.

 ![SAML 2.0 up-party trust](images/token-exchange-saml-by-trust-up-party.png)